-The VentureWell Early-Stage Innovator (ESI) Training Program brings together the best in student science and tech innovators and entrepreneurs for an intensive three-day workshop to dig deep into topics like business model development, customer discovery, team dynamics, value chains, and intellectual property.
+The VentureWell Early-Stage Innovator (ESI) Training Program brings together the best in student science and tech innovators and entrepreneurs for an intensive workshop design to help teams dig deep into topics like business model development, customer discovery, team dynamics, value chains, and intellectual property.
 During the training workshops, students will learn what it takes to launch and scale a venture from our experienced program team, expert mentors, guest speakers, and thought leaders in social impact entrepreneurship & innovation.

 In Pioneer, science & tech innovators orient themselves and understand possible pathways for their venture, creating action plans to check fundamental assumptions.
 This workshop is required for all Stage 1 E-Team grantees.